Cloud360-Training/SC-401/README.md

 # SC-401 Microsoft Administering Information Security in Microsoft 365: Training

-Welcome to the **SC-401 Microsoft Administering Information Security in Microsoft 365 Ninja Training**!
+Welcome to the **SC-401 Microsoft Administering Information Security in Microsoft 365  Training**!
 This repository is designed to be your comprehensive, one-stop resource for preparing for the SC-401 certification exam.

 **Maintained by [Cloud360 Training](https://cloud360.co)** - Your trusted partner for Microsoft certification preparation.